 And, make sure no trimmed fur falls in your dog’s eyes.

 If In Doubt

-If you’re unsure about trimming your dog’s fur at home, the best option is to go to a professional groomer.
+If you’re unsure about how to groom a dog with long hair at home, the best option is to go to a professional groomer.

 As we said earlier, one wrong move and you can really injure your dog.

 Professional groomers will know how to work with your dog’s fur-type, but also how to groom delicate and difficult areas.